astropy/astropy/docs/config/index.rst

 The configuration system is most conveniently used by modifying configuration files as described above.
-Values can also, however, be modified in an active python session using the :meth:`~astropy.config.configuration.ConfigurationItem.set` method.
-A run-time `ConfigurationItem` object can be used to make these changes.
+Values can also, however, be modified in an active python session using the :meth:`~astropy.config.ConfigurationItem.set` method.
+A run-time `~astropy.config.ConfigurationItem` object can be used to make these changes.
 These items are found in the same module as the configuration section they are in, and usually have the same name as in the configuration files, but in all caps.